 Find an overview over all committees and their levels here.

-The United Nations Human Rights Council is responsible for strengthening the promotion and protection of human rights around the globe.
-It is also the first body adressing situations of human rights violations and giving recommendations on how to handle them.
-It has the ability to adress and discuss all thematic human rights issues and situations.
+The United Nations High Commissioner for Refugees is responsible for strengthening the promotion and protection of human rights around the globe.
+It is also the first body addressing situations of human rights violations and giving recommendations on how to handle them.
+It has the ability to address and discuss all thematic human rights issues and situations.